marcosbolanos/FrenchPharmaKG/readme.md

 # You can replace the leftmost 5432 by the port you wish to connect from
 docker run -d --name frenchpharmakg -p 5432:5432 frenchpharmakg`

-# Load the knowledge from the .csv files
+# Load the knowledge graph from the .csv files
 docker exec -it frenchpharmakg python3 csv_loader.py
 ```